Vladivostok: Urban transportation

 In 2012, Vladivostok hosted the 24th Summit of the Asia-Pacific Economic Cooperation (APEC) forum.
 In preparation for the event, the infrastructure of the city was renovated and improved.
 Two giant cable-stayed bridges were constructed in Vladivostok, namely the Zolotoy Rog Bridge over Golden Horn Bay, and the Russky Bridge from the mainland to Russky Island, where the summit took place.
-The latter bridge is the longest cable-stayed bridge in the world.
+The latter bridge is the second longest cable-stayed bridge in the world.